awsdocs/amazon-connect-admin-guide/doc_source/ccp-networking.md

 ## Using AWS Direct Connect<a name="using-directconnect"></a>

-Contact Control Panel \(CCP\) network connectivity issues are most often rooted in your route to AWS via private WAN/LAN, ISP, or both\.
+Contact Control Panel \(CCP\) network connectivity issues are most often rooted in your route to AWS using private WAN/LAN, ISP, or both\.
 While AWS Direct Connect does not solve issues specific to private LAN/WAN traversal to your edge router, it can help solve for latency and connectivity issues between your edge router and AWS resources\.
 AWS Direct Connect provides a durable, consistent connection rather than relying on your ISP to dynamically route requests to AWS resources\.
 It also allows you to configure your edge router to redirect AWS traffic across dedicated fiber rather than traversing the public WAN\.